 Since its inception, the premises of the association moved into private homes.
 Based for several years in Aylmer near Hull, the association has again moved to Montreal to be closer to the active core of its members.
 In the early 80s, the shop ‘Lueurs d’Auroville‘ offered a sales area of Auroville handicrafts and books of Sri Aurobindo and Mother Satprem and became a friendly meeting place and information.

 Several members of Auroville and stays committed thereafter, to make the project Aurovilian to deliver gifts to Auroville and keep the flagship of this beautiful ideal, like all other centers Auroville International established in different countries.

 In the summer of 2001, our 30th anniversary, our members have approved an amendment to its internal regulations to allow the establishment of provincial divisions outside of Quebec, and give greater participation of Canada in the cause Auroville.
-In fall 2001, a provincial division was created in the city of Toronto, Ontario, which is responsible Catherine Blackburn (see Association).
-This chapter aimed to serve this part of the country.
-In November 2005, we expand again our involvement with Canadian provincial representative in the person of Satya Bellerose for British Columbia (see Association).
+In the fall of 2001, a provincial division was created in the city of Toronto, Ontario, led by Catherine Blackburn.
+Catherine left this region to settle in Quebec in 2018.
+Gratitude for her generous and long involvement.
+In November 2005, we expanded our Canadian participation again with a provincial representative, Satya Bellerose, for British Columbia (see Association).
 Also in November 2018, a new representation on Canadian soil with the collaboration of Paul Sawh, residing in Calgary, Alberta (see Association).